psychemedia/middle-english-romances/sir-amadace.md

 Befor his lord on knes he fell,

 And seyd, " Sir/' to hym full sone:
-" Sir, at the yate ther is a knyght,
+"Sir, at the yate ther is a knyght,
 The feyryst that euer Y sey in syght,

 Markyd vnder mone;